Last week I gave the first part of a definition of joy, asserting the controversial opinion that we have to admit that it’s a feeling, an emotion.

 You taste a delectable treat.

 You see, smell, feel a perfect spring day in the meadow.

-One problem is that I think that some Christians, though they have an inner sense (oops, there’s that word again) that joy really does arise as a response to something, they don’t want to admit it, because they think they’re supposed to have joy in spite of circumstances rather than because of circumstances.
+One problem is that I think that some Christians, though they have an inner sense that joy really does arise as a response to something, they don’t want to admit it, because they think they’re supposed to have joy in spite of circumstances rather than because of circumstances.
 Which means, if you take it to its logical conclusion, they think that joy arises out of nowhere.

 I hope you’re staying with me on this one, because it’s really important.

 Think about some times in your life that you’ve experienced what you think of as joy, an energizing exuberance that filled you up for more than a few ephemeral moments.
 Wasn’t it because of something that happened?
 That actually occurred on the timeline of your life?

 Wasn’t it because of something you heard or saw (including words) or something you felt or tasted or smelled?

 When you feel a deep sense of joy or happiness (the Bible doesn’t distinguish the two), it affects you physically.
 That burst of life, vigor, energy that you feel—it naturally comes out of you in a physical way: You express your great pleasure by speaking, singing, moving—by catching your breath or feeling your heart beat harder.
 In the case of the meadow, you might stretch out your arms and run while you sing, or at least turn in circles the way Maria did on the mountaintop.

 True joy—and maybe you’ve never felt it, so it may be hard to imagine—will overwhelm your spirit, your true self, your inner, non-physical self, engulfing it like an ocean wave, to the point that you have to stop other activities and react to this experience.